iAra4sh/InstagramBot/README.md

 1. You do not need to log in to your Instagram account manually, just enter your username and password in the script to log in to your user account.
 2. If 2-step verification is enabled on your account, the script will not run properly.
 3. If you are using a proxy or VPN, the script may be compromised.
-4. -Make sure File [ myig.py ] and File [chromedriver.exe] are in the same direction.
+4. Make sure File [ myig.py ] and File [chromedriver.exe] are in the same direction.

 ## Usage